[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 (4) Guest lodging procedures through TechBuy may be used for prospective employees (see OP 79.10, Travel by Prospective Employees) and for employees who are not headquartered in Lubbock but are in Lubbock on TTU business.
 See the “How To” Guide for guest lodging.

 (6) Reimbursements for lodging expenses that exceed the per diem rate are allowed on institutional funds when lodging is at the official conference hotel.
-Documentation to support the hotel is the conference hotel, including the dates of the conference, should be provided when submitting the travel voucher.
+Documentation to support that the hotel charge is for the conference hotel, including the dates of the conference, should be provided when submitting the travel voucher.

 (7) Lodging expenses in excess of the per diem rate (other than conferences) are allowed on institutional funds in certain extenuating circumstances.
 Requests for reimbursements exceeding the per diem rate require the Travel Exception Form with the travel voucher.
 Sufficient documentation of the extenuating circumstances and the requisite approvals must be included on the form.